mzampieri19/BTTAI_Lab5/README.md

 # BTTAI LABS
 ## Author: Michelangelo Zampieri

+This repository includes all the labs and assignments I did for BTTAI in srping 2024, an introductory course to machine learning and AI at MIT though eCornell.

+---------------------------------------------------------------------------------------

-Code for Labs of Break Through Tech AI 2024
+Labs for Break Through Tech AI 2024

 This repository includes all the labs I did for BTTAI, an introductory course to machine learning and AI at MIT though eCornell.

----------------------------------------------------------------------------------------

 - Lab 1- Business Understanding: This lab focused on understanding the python tools and language, and formulating a business plan for a machine leaning model for a given problem.